famaridon/scoped-properties-maven-plugin/README.md

 ## License

-Copyright (c) 2011-2014 GitHub, Inc. See the LICENSE file for license rights and limitations (MIT).
+The MIT License (MIT) Copyright (c) 2014 Florent Amaridon and other contributors: